emileferreira/ecopt/README.md

 # ECOpt

-Energy Consumption Optimiser (ECOpt) uses Bayesian optimisation to simultaneously tune model hyperparameters for energy-efficiency and accuracy.
-It quantifies the trade-off between energy-efficiency and accuracy in a Pareto frontier, enabling machine learning practitioners to minimise their environmental impact while meeting performance targets.
+Energy Consumption Optimiser (ECOpt) uses Bayesian optimisation to simultaneously tune model hyperparameters for energy-efficiency and model utility.
+It quantifies the trade-off between energy-efficiency and utility in an interpretable Pareto frontier, enabling machine learning practitioners to minimise their environmental impact while meeting performance targets.

 ## Requirements